sectorsedgecommunity/mapping-docs/docs/json/weather.md

 "WindSpeed": 0.015,
 "WindDirection": 0.785375,

-// WaterRiseSpeed: number of blocks per millisecond. use 0.001 for 1 block per second "WaterRiseSpeed": 0,
+// WaterRiseSpeed: number of voxels per millisecond. use 0.001 for 1 block per second "WaterRiseSpeed": 0,

 // Snow is seperate from Rain, and always is active
 // HasFallingSnow: Controls whether the map has falling snow.
 Is a boolean
+// HasBlizzardSnow: Blizzard snow is a faster falling version of regular snow.
 // SnowIndex: Index used for voxels placed by weather
 // SnowColour: RGBA color of snowflakes "HasFallingSnow": true,
+"HasBlizzardSnow": false,
 "SnowIndex": 19,
 "SnowColour": [ 255, 255, 255, 255],
 ```